TomDakan/Copier_Python_Default/README.md

 ## Project Toolchain

-The project created by this template is pre-configured to use a modern Python toolchain.
+The project created by this template is pre-configured to use a modern Python toolchain reflecting best practices as of late 2025.
 To develop within the new project, you (and any contributors) will need:

     * mise: For managing Python versions and project-specific virtual environments automatically.
+After cloning the project, you should run `mise install` to set up the environment.
+    * just: A command runner for project-specific tasks.
+(Optional)
     * PDM: The primary project and dependency manager.
+Can also be used as a task runner if you don't want to use just.
     * uv: (Recommended) PDM uses uv as a high-speed backend for installing and locking, if available.